gecko0307/dagon/doc/Runtime Dependencies.md

 4. Under Linux, run `make && make install`.
 Under Windows, open and build generated Visual Studio project.

+### Freetype

+Dagon requires `freetype-6.dll` under Windows and `libfreetype.so` under Linux.
+Minimal recommended version is 2.8.1.
+On 64-bit Windows, Dagon provides prebuilt Freetype, which is automatically copied to your project after compilation (if you are building with DUB).
+On Linux, Dagon relies on system-wide Freetype installation.

 ## dagon:exformats

 dagon:exformats extension provides a number of optional dependencies for SDL2_Image under Windows, which are required for WebP, AVIF and TIFF support.